Franz Ferdinand (band): Right Thoughts, Right Words, Right Action and FFS with Sparks (2012–2015)

-Lineup change and Always Ascending (2016–2020)
+Line-up change and Always Ascending (2016–2020)

 In July 2016, the band announced that guitarist Nick McCarthy would not be involved in the recording and touring of their next album, in order to concentrate on his family and other musical interests.
 The band, however, have stressed that it is possible he may rejoin the band at a later date.
 On 14 October 2016, the band released "Demagogue", a song protesting and satirising the candidacy of Donald Trump in the U.S. presidential election of 2016.
 It was released as part of the 30 Days, 50 Songs programme that featured 50 songs lyrically against Trump and his candidacy.

 On 19 May 2017, two days prior to the start of their North American tour, Franz Ferdinand announced their new five-piece line-up, with former Yummy Fur and 1990s member Dino Bardot on guitar and Julian Corrie on keyboards, synth and guitar.
-On 25 October, the band released the title track from their fifth studio album, Always Ascending (2018), as its lead single.
+On 25 October, the band released the single "Always Ascending" from their fifth studio album, Always Ascending (2018).
 They revealed the album's release date, 9 February 2018, and announced dates for a world tour.
 Corrie joined the band for the recording sessions of the album, while Bardot joined after recording was completed.